 25% of Salary Rule of Thumb

 Here’s a question I recently received from a friend and reader about how much house he could afford on his income.
-He referenced Dave Ramsey’s rule of thumb about not having a mortgage payment for more than 25% of your salary:
+He referenced Dave Ramsey’s rule of thumb about not having a mortgage payment worth more than 25% of your salary:

-I have a Dave Ramsey question, PT.
+“I have a Dave Ramsey question, PT.
 I’ve Googled around and cannot find the answer, and was wondering if you knew.
 Ramsey states that you should spend no more than 25% of your income on your mortgage.

-Do you think he wants you to calculate property taxes and insurance in your “mortgage payment,” or do you think he is simply calculating principal and interest?
+Do you think he wants you to calculate property taxes and insurance in your “mortgage payment,” or do you think he is simply calculating principal and interest?”

 In my answer, I said, “yes, Dave definitely wants you to include it.”
 The second comment on this post suggests that he said so specifically in one of his newspaper columns.
 Further, taxes and insurance are guaranteed, so you should consider them.